-Table .9 Animal By-Products Pasteurisation Requirements
+Table 9 Animal By-Products Pasteurisation Requirements

 For low solids feedstocks pasteurisation can be achieved in a number of ways both pre and post digestion.
 A commonly used system involves pumping substrate through a heat exchanger to slightly above the desired temperature before leaving it to reside in a highly insulated tank for the required time.
 Most plants operate on the 70°C:1 hour pasteurisation conditions.
 The heat for the exchanger is provided by hot water taken from the jacket and exhaust of associated engine generators on the CHP unit or from a boiler output.